MultiMC/Website/site/content/posts/forge-114.md

 Forge makes.

 Some people have suggested that we simply have MultiMC run the Forge installer in the background whenever you click "Install Forge".
-This could represent a major security risk, and could cause compatibility issues as MultiMC and the Forge installer change over time.
+This would break existing functionality and create more problems in the future.
 We aren't going to implement it this way.

-So, although it pains us to do this, we will be putting support for Forge on Minecraft 1.13 or newer on hold until the Forge install process is greatly simplified.
+So, although it pains us to do this, we will be putting support for Forge on Minecraft 1.13 or newer on hold until there is a proper solution in place.

 MultiMC will continue to support Forge on older versions of Minecraft as it always has.

-If you want to play with mods on the newer versions of Minecraft, we highly recommend [Fabric](http://fabricmc.net/).
-There are already plenty of great Fabric mods available, and many larger mods being made or ported.
+If you want to play with mods on the newer versions of Minecraft with MultiMC now, [Fabric](http://fabricmc.net/) works and is a perfectly good option to do so.
+There are plenty of Fabric mods available.
+For everything else, there is the vanilla launcher.

 If you'd like to contribute to MultiMC, we would greatly appreciate your help.
 Come join us [on Discord](https://discord.gg/0k2zsXGNHs0fE4Wm).